What Happens on Day 2? Event Management Under the New Lease Accounting Standards

 The question for organizations now is: Are you ready to comply with the impending standards?
 More importantly, do you have systems in place for navigating the increased complexity starting on Day 2?

-This is where comprehensive lease accounting technology—like Nakisa Lease Administration—can play an important role.
+This is where comprehensive lease accounting software—like Nakisa Lease Administration—can play an important role.